davidclough/node/_documents/javascript-guide/javascript-guide.md

 This is just for your information, it is not generally wise to omit break statements at the end of your case clauses.

+> NOTE: It is good practice to always end your switch statements with a `default:` case, even if you think there is no need for it.

 #### throw
 You throw _any_ object, primitive or complex.
 There is no conventional structure like the Exception in C#.